alenreuel/reddit_bot/README.md

 #### How to use?

-Step 1: Enter all details in config.txt. \n
+Step 1: Enter all details in config.txt. \
-Step 2: Run run_bot.py \n
+Step 2: Run run_bot.py \
-Step 3: Comment on any reddit post to test it out! \n
+Step 3: Comment on any reddit post to test it out! \

 Thank you!